CortexIntelligentAutomation/docs/content/en/docs/2024.7/Guides/upgrade-observability/cloud/grafana/try-it-out.md

 ---
 title: "Try it out"
 linkTitle: "Try it out"
-description: "Information about trying out the Observability platform after upgrade."
+description: "Information about trying out the observability platform after upgrade."
 weight: 3
 ---